-Fig. 6.
-Aggregate throughput of Fast Ethernet as a function of the number of contributing nodes
+Figure 6.
+Agregate throughput of Fast Ethernet as a function of the number of the contributing nodes

 Let us now analyze the performances of the SFIO library on the Swiss-T1 machine on top of MPICH using Fast Ethernet.
-We assign the first processor of each compute node to a compute process and the second processor to an I/O listener (Fig. 7).
+We assign the first processor of each compute node to a compute process and the second processor to an I/O listener (Figure 7).